 Equivalent in size to one A Level, you will study five units of which two are examination and the remaining three are both internally and externally assessed.

 The course is assessed through both coursework and exams.
 Your skills and knowledge will be assessed through practical tasks written coursework presentations and teacher observation and two exams at the end of a unit.
-This is a double award (360 Guided Learning Hours).
+This is a single award (360 Guided Learning Hours).

 The PE department is very experienced at teaching CTEC Sport and Physical Activity.
 Students enjoy the course, are successful and many further their studies by completing PE related degrees at university.
 Students are also successful in gaining employment in areas where the skills they have learnt on the course are advantageous to them in their apprenticeship or workplace.